 The trails on this trekking are considered to be one of the finest trekking routes.
 As you land on Lukla, you will be hiking on the rough trails with an uneven surface, which gradually ascend and descends with a snake way all the way up to the base camp.
 As you begin your hike you will be gradually exposed to the high-altitude environment with a cool breeze of air blowing continuously.
-For most travelers, they choose the time of autumn and spring for the voyage to Everest Base Camp.
+Most travelers, choose the time of autumn and spring for the voyage to Everest Base Camp.
 This is because of the calm weather and fairly clear blue skies which lets you enjoy the trip to the fullest.
-However, cold rain, the snowy, hot sun can be expected during this time as well and should be prepared accordingly.
+However, cold rain and the snowy, hot sun can be expected during this time as well, and should be prepared accordingly.

-If you are wondering what a day trip would be like or what will you be doing in a typical day of trekking, here is the short guide which will help you visualize the trekking trip:
+If you are wondering what a day trip would be like or what will you be doing on a typical day of trekking, here is a short guide which will help you visualize the trekking trip:

-- 06: 00 AM – Waking up, wash face, and prepare your day pack
+- 06: 00 AM – Waking up, wash your face, and prepare your day pack

 - 06: 30 AM – Breakfast in Guest House